Zoe-creator/Cultural-Food/README.md

 1. Homepage shows picture, and food name
 2. second page shows details of the food being selected.
-3. second page should also allow users to post their review of the food
-4. a form is showed on the first page/direct to a new tab to allow users to add new food.
+3. a form is showed on the first page/direct to a new tab to allow users to add new food.